Saint James the Lesser Facts

 Nevertheless, every Baptist church has a few members who stay puffed up if their every effort does not get recognition publicly.
 Others want to be considered as church “bigwigs” whether they ever do anything or not.
 Faithful servants do not mind if their names remain in the background.

 They serve God, not man.
 Through the years many dedicated Baptists have worshipped and served God without fanfare.
 With their insight, wisdom, and love they are the true “backbones” of a church.
-“A man of understanding holdeth his peace” (Prov.
-11:12).
+“A man of understanding holdeth his peace” (Proverbs 11:12).

 How Saint James is Represented in Christian Art